yanghengtang/tp/docs/UserGuide.md

 4. You have successfully added the appointment into the database.

 <div markdown="span" class="alert alert-warning">:exclamation: <b>Caution:</b>
-Do ensure that there exists a patient and doctor with the NRIC that you input into this command!
+Do ensure that the patient and doctor you are entering exist in the database!
 </div>

 Back to [Appointment Management Features](#appointment-management-features).